 (4) Give extra attention to hand washing and sanitation if the child has diarrhea or vomiting.

+(b) If a child becomes ill while in your care and requires immediate treatment by a health-care professional or hospitalization, you must:

+(1) Contact emergency medical services (or take the child to the nearest emergency room after you have ensured the supervision of other children in the group);

+(2) Give the child first-aid treatment or CPR when needed;

+(3) Contact the child’s parent;

+(4) Contact the physician or other health-care professional identified in the child’s record; and

+(5) Ensure the supervision of other children in the group.

 §744.2577.
-How should caregivers respond to an illness or injury that requires the immediate attention of a health-care professional?
+How must caregivers respond when a child is injured and requires immediate treatment by a health-care professional?

-For an illness or injury that requires the immediate attention of a health-care professional, you must:
+For an injury that requires immediate treatment by a health-care professional, you must:

 (1) Contact emergency medical services (or take the child to the nearest emergency room after you have ensured the supervision of other children in the group);